 Driving Under the Influence of Drugs (DUID)

 Patterson Weaver Law, LLC, provides excellent and experienced representation for Driving Under the Influence cases involving drugs or medications (commonly called DUID by the courts and criminal attorneys).
-Serving Colorado Springs, El Paso County, Teller County, Pueblo, Douglas County, Castle Rock, Fremont County, Canon City, and the surrounding areas.
+Serving Colorado Springs, El Paso County, Teller County, Pueblo, Castle Rock, Fremont County, Canon City, and the surrounding areas.
 DUI attorney Patterson Weaver has handled many complex Driving Under the Influence of Drugs matters for his clients with excellent outcomes.
 DUI Lawyer Patterson Weaver is uniquely qualified to handle these matters.

 While a prosecutor, in coordination with the Colorado District Attorney’s Counsel, the Colorado Springs Police Department, and the Colorado State Patrol, he prepared for and conducted one of the few Shreck hearings in the State of Colorado on the admissibility of Drug Recognition Evaluator (DRE) expert testimony regarding the Drug Evaluation and Classification Program.
 To Patterson Weaver’s knowledge, the Colorado District Attorney’s Counsel is still using the scripts DUI Attorney Patterson Weaver developed and the transcripts of the hearing as training and guidance material for young deputy district attorney’s statewide to teach them how to address similar issues.
 While still a prosecutor, DUI Attorney Patterson Weaver was honored with an award for these efforts by the Pikes Peak Regional DUI Task Force.